IRIS-Solutions-Team/iris-toolbox-knowledge-base/numerical/nonlinear-solver.md

 * Detection of sparse Jacobian pattern

-* Detection of invariant Jacobian elements
+* Detection of simulation-invariant Jacobian elements

 ---